MixedRealityLab/cardographer-platform/README.md

 Copy `server.env` to `server.env.local` (or whatever location you will use for environment vars).

-- Set SMTP_ (email) sending settings (unless you are going to use mongo-express to set up users).
+- Set `SMTP_...` (email) sending settings (unless you are going to check the logs for password reset URLs).
-- Set ADMIN_USERS to email address(es) of initial/default admin users.
+- Set `ADMIN_USERS` to email address(es) of initial/default admin users.
-- Set REGISTER_CODE if you want new users to have to provide this code in order to register (rather than just validate their email).
+- Set `REGISTER_CODE` if you want new users to have to provide this code in order to register (rather than just validate their email).

 ## Run